kommo-crm/react-hooks/src/useContainerSize/__docs__/README.md

 React hook that tracks the width of a container element and returns the name of the current breakpoint based on a provided map of breakpoints.
 This is useful when you want to build container-based responsive behaviour instead of relying only on global window breakpoints.

+**Note:** This hook uses `ResizeObserver` API under the hood.
+If you need to support browsers that don't have native `ResizeObserver` support, you must provide a polyfill on your own.

 ### Options

 - `breakpoints` (required): A map where keys are breakpoint names and values are minimum container widths in pixels.